agustrionopj/NEW-BosschaWeb/content/en/author-detil/_index.md

 # - weight: Position of link in menu.
 menu:
   author-detil:
-    name: Then & Now
+        parent: About Us
+        name: Profile and History
     # parent: Fasilitas
         weight: 1

 weight: 1
 ---